undertherain/gpt-bench/single/README.md

 The model is trained on synthetic sequences, each 256 tokens long.

-# Correctness

-In order to be able to execute in relatively short time, the benchmark does not check for convergence to a given fidelity metric etc.
-We expect that all operations are performed correctly in corresponding numeric formats, according to the model definition.

 # Dependencies

 The benchmark requires Python interpreter verion 3.8 or above.